chrisrdlg/gh22_SecureDuo/README.md

 # GreHack22 - SecureDUO
 The RISC-V challenges are splitted into 3 differents challs with dangerous steps between them ;)
-Every challs are based on the hydrausb board with WCH CH569 MCU. [hydrausb](https://github.com/hydrausb3/hydrausb3_fw)
+Every challs are based on the hydraUSB3 board with WCH CH569 MCU. [hydrausb](https://github.com/hydrausb3/hydrausb3_fw)
 Thanks to Benjamin Vernoux for da military boards [bvernoux](https://github.com/bvernoux).

 ## Setup